 Q: Will I need a physical examination before having arthroscopic hip surgery?

 A: Yes, you will need a physical examination to assess your health and determine if there are any problems that may interfere with surgery.
 Your surgeon will also want to know if you are currently taking any medications, which you could be required to stop taking prior to surgery.

 Q: Are there any complications from this type of surgery?

 A: Though uncommon, complications from hip arthroscopy surgery may include injury to nerves or vessels, infection, and blood clots.
 The traction could also stretch some nerves and cause numbness, but this is usually only a temporary condition.

 Q: What kinds of rehabilitation exercises might I have to do after hip arthroscopy?

 A: It will depend on the type of procedure you had.
 Common rehabilitation exercises include gentle progressive resistive exercises, increased range of motion exercises, gentle joint distraction techniques, and balance work.

 Q: What are the long-term outcomes?

 The Hip Surgery Center of Excellence in Beverly Hills features some of the most renowned orthopedic surgeons in the country.
-We utilize the latest and most effective procedures when treating hip conditions.
+We utilize the latest and most effective procedures when treating orthopedic conditions.
 To schedule a consultation with one of our talented orthopedic surgeons, call (888) 760-3378 or fill out our contact form.

-Next, learn about arthritis.
+Next, learn about hip fracture surgery.